timduru/Kat.PoiyomiToonShader/README.md

 # Requirements
 - For the moment the Luma Injector is added into the 7.3 Free Toon version of poiyomi, so your materials must use that version to benefit from it.
 (I might see later on to add it to 8.0 too but most people are still using 7.3 atm imho)
-- The Luma Injector is injecting/remapping into poiyomi's existing audiolink system, as such your materials must have audiolink activated.
+- The Luma Injector is injecting/remapping into poiyomi's existing audiolink system, as such your materials must have audiolink activated and configured on your material for it to do something.
-- As this version is based onto the Free Poiyomi Toon shader, if you are on the Pro version you would need to switch back to the toon 7.3 version, overwriting the includes directory into the 7.3 Pro version with the include directory from this version might work too. (not tested)
+- As this version is based onto the Free Poiyomi Toon shader, if you are on the Pro version you would need to switch back to the toon 7.3 version.

 # Installation
 This version package will simply install/replace the existing _PoiyomiShaders folder of the Free Poiyomi Toon version,  like the original unitypackage does.